 Feeding sessions are done with the family’s foods or pre-packaged items.

-Gowns, gloves, and eye protection is available if necessary.
+Gowns, gloves, and eye protection are available if necessary.

 TELEHEALTH SESSIONS: For those who need therapy services and desire to avoid any additional risk, or cannot come to the clinic safely, we are continuing to provide telehealth services.
-These can be set up for OT, PT and/or Speech Therapy.
+In some cases, insurers are no longer covering these services so we must verify coverage for this before it can be arranged.
+These can be set up for OT, PT, and/or Speech Therapy.
 This can be provided on a regular weekly schedule, or other variations depending on what the child and family needs.
 Once the evaluation is completed the therapist will discuss recommendations regarding therapy and make a plan with the family.

 In summary, we want to be able to safely provide needed services and to keep everyone involved healthy.
 We will work with you to figure out how to best meet your child’s needs within this very challenging time.
 Let your therapists know your goals and coordinate with them to make a plan that works for both of you.